Stratford Aces Festival Cup Challenge Rules 2022

 iii - Goals for Percentage as calculated by dividing team’s total “Goals For” by the SUM of the team’s “Goals For and Goals Against”.
 TGF / (GF+GA) = %

 iv - Fewest goals against

 vii - First goal scored when the tied teams played (not applicable in a three way or more tie)

-viii - Best 2 out of 3 game of Rock, Paper, Scissors between the tied team head coaches
+viii - Best 2 out of 3 in a game of Rock, Paper, Scissors between the tied team head coaches

 20) Semi-final and Final Games:

 a - All semi-final and final games will have a 3:00 minute warm up (no running clock to start the game)

 b - All semi-final and final games, teams do not change ends for overtime or for shoot outs

 c - All semi-final and final games, in the event of a tie at the end of regulation, teams will play one 5 minute sudden victory overtime period consisting of 5 on 5 play plus goaltenders.
 Players can change on the fly or at a stoppage in play.
 Goalie may be pulled at any time and a substitute player from the bench may be used.
 If still tied after overtime a shoot-out will occur.
 Any penalties incurred at the end of regulation will carry into overtime and shoot-outs